hbwddl/hbwddl.github.io/_pages/about.md

   - /about.html
 ---

+I am a Postdoctoral Research Associate in the [Department of Infectious Diseases](https://vet.uga.edu/education/academic-departments/infectious-diseases/) at the University of Georgia.
+My research mentor is Justin Bahl, and I work within the [Center for Applied Pathogen Epidemiology (CAPE)](https://www.pgcoe-cape.org/).

-I am a PhD candidate in the [Department of Biostatistics and Bioinformatics](https://www.sph.emory.edu/departments/bios/index.html) at Emory University.
-My dissertation research focuses on phylodynamic modeling which reconstructs infectious disease outbreaks while accounting for the full genetic diversity of the pathogen population present.
-I also have a particular interest in computational scalability, high-dimension data imputation via data-augmentation MCMC, and pathogen genomic data.
-My dissertation advisors are Max Lau and Lance Waller.
-I am interested in infectious disease and vaccine modeling, agent-based modeling, and statistical software + computation.
+I received my PhD in [biostatistics](https://www.sph.emory.edu/departments/bios/index.html) at Emory University.
+My dissertation research focused on infectious disease modeling which to reconstruct outbreaks using sampled pathogen genomic data, while accounting for the full genetic diversity of the pathogen population present and co-circulating disease variants.
+My dissertation involved solving problems in computational scalability, high-dimensional missing data imputation, MCMC, and pathogen mutation and evolution.
+My dissertation advisors were Max Lau and Lance Waller.

 I regularly collaborate with researchers across the schools of medicine and public health, and I have 5+ years of experience as a collaborative biostatistician.